Quantum loop groups for arbitrary quivers: The roots of the functions

 (recall that as $w$ runs over $\CW_{\text{non-inc}}$, the $e_w$'s yield a basis of $\tUUp$, as shown in Proposition \ref{prop:basis}).
 Moreover, the notion of ``leading word" introduced in the latter part of the proof of Proposition \ref{prop:basis} allows us to define

 to be the subspace of Laurent polynomials $R^-$, all of whose monomials have leading word in $T$.
 Thus, the restriction of the pairing \eqref{eqn:pair}

-is a non-degenerate pairing of finite-dimensional vector spaces (indeed, because the two vector spaces have the same dimension, it suffices to show non-degeneracy in the second factor, which follows immediately from \eqref{eqn:leading word pairing}).
+is a non-degenerate pairing of finite-dimensional vector spaces (indeed, because the two vector spaces have the same dimension, it suffices to show non-degeneracy in the second argument, which follows immediately from \eqref{eqn:leading word pairing}).

 Let us consider a finite set of non-increasing words $T$ of degree $(\bn,d)$, which will be chosen in \eqref{eqn:choice of t}.
 The only thing we postulate for the time being is that the set $T$ can be chosen ``arbitrarily large", i.e. to contain any given finite set of words.
 Let $\CS^{-,T} = \CS^- \cap \CV^{-,T}$.
 Formula \eqref{eqn:dual 3} implies that